Burnable Garbage In Japan and More: How To Sort Your Trash

 Suitcases

-For these items, you need to schedule a pickup with your local government or take the time to a designated disposal center.
+For these items, you need to schedule a pickup with your local government or take the time to visit a designated disposal center.

 There will be a fee for this pickup, though it’s usually less than 500 yen per item.
 Once you have an item scheduled, you will pay this fee at a convenience store or municipal office, where you will receive the sodai gomi ticket to attach to your item before it is collected.